sacylkowski/tech-blog/README.md

 # tech-blog

  ## Description
   This application is a tech blog.
+Users can make posts and comments.

   ## Installation
   To install required dependecies, use: